 Other Considerations When Building in a BAL-40 or BAL-FZ Zone

 We’ve only covered the materials you need for exterior windows in this article.
 You must follow similar instructions for other areas of your structure too.
 Speak to the local council to find out exactly which regulations you must meet.
 Bear in mind that you must pay $149 to receive a certificate for more specific information.

 Beyond that, here are a few other things to consider:

 - Check the area you want to build on against the risk criteria above.
-The presence of slopes near bushes is a particular concern.
+The presence of slopes near bushes is a concern.
 Ideally, you’ll build at the bottom of a slope, rather than the top.